College of Education, Nursing and Health Professions

 BS in Radiologic Technology

 Radiologic Technology is a dynamic, fast-paced profession that combines the use of sophisticated medical imaging technology with compassionate care of the ill and injured.
-As a radiologic technician, you’ll be a member of a team that helps diagnose and treat all types of pathologies and conditions.
+As a radiologic technologist, you’ll be a member of a team that helps diagnose and treat all types of pathologies and conditions.

 About the Major